-- Use under adequate local exhaust or in a well ventilated area. - Wear appropriate PPE. - Anchor all cylinders securely when storing. - Know the contents of a cylinder and become familiar with all toxicological and physical properties by reading the SDS. - Transport cylinders by using an approved hand truck. - Do not expose compressed gas cylinders to temperatures in excess of 125 °F. - Segregate cylinders with incompatible contents. - Segregate oxygen from flammable gases. - Do not store flammable gases in areas where there are sources of ignition or excessive heat. - Do not use cylinders without pressure regulators. - Do not use adaptors on cylinders. - Keep protective caps on cylinders when they are not being used. - Do not attempt to refill cylinders unless prior permission is granted by the EH&S Office. - Appropriately tag cylinders "Full", "In Use" or "Empty".
+- Use under adequate local exhaust or in a well-ventilated area. - Wear appropriate PPE. - Anchor all cylinders securely when storing. - Know the contents of a cylinder and become familiar with all toxicological and physical properties by reading the SDS. - Transport cylinders by using an approved hand truck. - Do not expose compressed gas cylinders to temperatures in excess of 125 °F. - Segregate cylinders with incompatible contents. - Segregate oxygen from flammable gases. - Do not store flammable gases in areas where there are sources of ignition or excessive heat. - Do not use cylinders without pressure regulators. - Do not use adaptors on cylinders. - Keep protective caps on cylinders when they are not being used. - Do not attempt to refill cylinders. - Appropriately tag cylinders "Full", "In Use" or "Empty".